BlazejakPiotr/BlazejakPiotr/README.md

 I'am Piotr Błażejak.

-A Front-End Web Developer specializing in JavaScript ReactJS framework currently studying in Strive.School
+A Frontend Web Developer specializing in JavaScript ReactJS framework currently studying in Strive.School

 ---